The family Floer functor is faithful: Floer cochains and morphisms of sheaves

-Fix the local choice of Lagrangian section $\tau_i$ made in Section \ref{sec:twisting-cocycle}.
+Recall that we have a fixed choice of Lagrangian section $\tau_i$ over $P_i$ as in Section \ref{sec:twisting-cocycle}.
 The intersection of this section with $F_i$ equips this fibre with a basepoint.

-For each intersection point $x \in \phi_i L \cap F_i$, choose a function
+Since $L_i$ is assumed to be transverse to all fibres over $P_i$, we can identify the components of $L_i \cap X_{P_i}$ with the intersection points of $L_i $ and $F_i$.
+Given an intersection point $x$, we pick, as in Section \ref{sec:areas-strips-flux}, a function

 such that the section corresponding to $x$ is obtained by fiberwise addition of $dg_x$ to $\tau_i$.
-This choice determines a path on $F_i$ from $x$ to the basepoint.
-Given a map $u$ from a strip to $X$, with one boundary component mapping to $F_i$ converging at both ends to intersection points with $\phi_i L$, define
+As in Section \ref{sec:areas-strips-flux}, this function determines a path along $F_i$ from the basepoint to $x$.
+Given a map $u$ from a strip to $X$, with one boundary component mapping to $F_i$ and converging at both ends to intersection points with $L_i$, we obtain a homology class

-to be the homology class of the loop in $F_i$ obtained by concatenating the restriction of $u$ to the boundary component mapping to $F_i$ with the paths from these intersection points to the basepoint.
+by concatenating the boundary of $u$ along $F_i$ to the two paths connecting the intersection points to the basepoint.

-Assume that $u$ satisfies a holomorphic curve equation with moving Lagrangian boundary conditions along $\bR \times \{1 \}$ given by a Hamiltonian family $ \phi^s $, parametrised by $s \in \bR $.
+We shall need a notion of energy for continuation maps: assume that $u$ satisfies a holomorphic curve equation with moving Lagrangian boundary conditions along $\bR \times \{1 \}$ given by a Hamiltonian family $ \phi^s $, parametrised by $s \in \bR $.
 Let

 be the Hamiltonian generating this family, normalised so that integral of $H_s$ with respect to a fixed volume form vanishes.
 Define the energy of $u$ to be